Wednesday, March 17, 2010

 And of course, when is the last time you saw a street cleaner?
 I mean, one actually living up to the adage "it is what it does"?
 I don't know, but I do know the last time I saw garbage in the streets - an hour ago.
 Papers, tins, plastic bags in the gutter - and where are the gardening services?
 Despite the letters in local papers the past few weeks, there are still knee-high weeds growing through the cracks in the sidewalks and gutters all the way up Cape Road - and on the Settler's Highway - with tall grass and unkempt verges - and weeds growing through the missing drain grids.
 Add to that the open access covers at the bases of the street lights.
 Very safe indeed, should any bright spark stick their hands in there.
 A friend of mine who owns a business told me he knows where some of these municipal employees are - outside his business in Central - drinking all day long with the local car-guards - and threatening his customers and anyone else who dares complain about it.
 Useful things, those dirt buggies, handy place to hide their bottles.

 Car guards - now there is a unique form of "job-creation".
-It seems only yesterday that you could park your car in a municipal parking space, expect to pay at the meter and go about your business expecting to find your care just where you left it.
+It seems only yesterday that you could park your car in a municipal parking space, expect to pay at the meter and go about your business expecting to find your car just where you left it.
 Hahaha.
 Not now.
 No - now we have legions of unkempt, shaggy car-guards sauntering up to you, offering to "look after" your car while you leave your mother in it and pop into a supermarket for two minutes.
 And you feel intimidated and threatened to not pay them something in case you discover a few dents or scratches later - or your mother and the car have been stolen.
 It seems to me a good way to create jobs - allow crime to seep into society unchallenged, so that people can slide into those little orange jerkins and we can cheerfully pretend that a bunch of spirit-drinkers could seriously be some form of security - whereas if coppers weren't too lazy to do foot patrols there wouldn't be a need for this nonsense to begin with.
 But I won't harp on this much longer, in case the car guards form a union and also go on strike, or start overturning people's cars in protest.

 Reported regularly in the media is the slow creep of religious fundamentalism into government, with MPs and leadership figures getting increasingly involved with the gradual attack on the Constitution and the built-in protections of various minority groups within it.
 If they aren't promising to sacrifice the civil rights of gays for more conservative votes, then they are storming out of art exhibitions (which they sponsored in the first place) and calling them "pornographic" and "anti-family".
 If they aren't spending a lot of time agreeing with fundamentalist groups like the ACDP, FPI or the "God Squad", then they are certainly getting a lot of praise from these groups lately for attacking human rights of people the "righteous" are not supposed to have time for anyway.
 And what is with this ridiculous "sin tax" on alcohol?
 Talk about a nanny-state.
 Are we about to head for a "prohibition", American style?
 Why not?
 We already have a gangster problem, complete with racketeering and corruption.

-Of course, this whole World Cup thing has just highlighted to me the state our country is in.
 It has taken this panic-stricken scramble to try to get ready for the World Cup and present a facade of a functioning, healthy infrastructure, to try and bluff the visitors that all is well - to show us how much it isn't.
-Of course, the stadiums are just about ready - but everything else around them is still an issue.
-Taxes are higher than they have ever been - along with the number of people paying them - and yet, things are still falling apart and badly.

 How about Eishkom, our wonderful electricity supplier?
 They are holding us to ransom over payments, despite the high costs and lavish bonuses they have been paying themselves for the past decade - while cavalierly ignoring the much-needed upgrades and maintenance to the power grid they should have been spending the money on in the first place.
 Everybody else seems too afraid to point out that for the past two decades they have been too shit-scared to go into certain informal areas to disconnect illegal power connections or payment defaulters, but those of us living in built-up urban areas get disconnected on the spot - and forced to pay to subsidize those layabouts who don't pay.
 And it is the same for Telkom and the SABC too.